IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "one of which is *inhabited by* the Belgae"
 	- "inhabited *respectively* by the Belgae"

-#1 is largely accurate.
-Incolunt is the

-If #2 were to be fully accurate, then the original text would have to include '*a/ab*', because the ablative of agent requires a preposition when the agent is a group of people.
-So #2 would only be accurate if the original text read 'quarum unam incolunt ab Belgae'
+#1 translates '*incolunt*' as the active voice, and therefore treats the Belgae as the subject of the sentence.
+However, #2 translates '*incolunt*' as if it were the passive, when it is in fact in the active voice.
+If #2 were correct, then the original would read '*incoluntur*'

 #3 omits '*unam*', and conjures 'respectively', perhaps for convenience but this is inaccurate.